doug-harriman/kicad-coil/design-info.md

 ## Design Questions

-- [ ] FEMM model prediction for force for unit depth rectangular circuit.
+- [x] FEMM model prediction for force for unit depth rectangular circuit.
+- [x] Compare force curves for individual tracks vs. distributed coil ciruit.
+Is the detail worth it?
+    - High res coil (one FEMM square per trace) is extremely noisy.
+    - Both high res and distributed are noisy due to low field strength from coil.
+    - Tightening the solver tolerance helped, as did increasing analysis current.
+    - With both of those, high res didn't offer much benefit, so running with the simpler, distributed coil model.
+- [ ] Break down design factors to investigate into a single list, and organize.
+Answer simple questions first to build proxy models for more detailed design space search.
 - [ ] Trade curves for different PCB geometry (id, od, trace width/spacing) based on available magnet sizes.
 - [ ] Impact of Iron on top of magnets.
 Trade of magnet/iron thickness ratio vs. overall thickness.
 - [ ] Km vs. trace width/spacing and vs. PCB layer count for a given ID/OD, and for viable OD's based on available magnets.